-Sedation dentistry has allowed many local Fort Collins patients to receive the dental care they need.
+Sedation dentistry has allowed many patients to receive the dental care they need.
 Patients who were previously not able to tolerate dental work because of anxiety, fear, gag reflexes, etc. can easily overcome these restraints with sedation.
-Dr. Owens offers a few different options for sedation dentistry and he and his team can find the perfect fit for your situation at your first appointment.
+Our doctors offer a few different options for sedation dentistry and the team can find the perfect fit for your situation at your first appointment.

 - You experience dental anxiety

 - Overcome medical issues (extreme gag reflex, etc.)